Whitehall crisis officials working on IT outage, Cabinet minister says

 “This once again lays bare the need to improve our digital infrastructure and truly modernise our economy in order to prevent the incidents from happening again.”

-Train companies are reporting delays and there are long queues at airports such as Gatwick, Luton and Edinburgh.
+Train companies were reporting delays and there were long queues at airports such as Gatwick, Luton and Edinburgh.

 Transport Secretary Ms Haigh tweeted: “We are aware of IT failures impacting several transport operators and terminals today, and we’re working at pace with industry and across Government on the issue.